lesterw1/Posh-Spotify/README.md

 $EnvInfo.Home.ClientId = $ClientId
 $EnvInfo.Home.SecretKeyEncrypted = $SecretKeyEncrypted

-# Either remove the other example environments are configure them like above.
+# Either remove the other example environments or configure them like above.
 # Or do neither, they won't be used by default so they will be ignored unless explicitly used.
 $EnvInfo.Remove('Work')
 $EnvInfo.Remove('Test')  # Test example has no scopes configured.